leebyounghan/byounhanlee.github.io/_publications/2022-06-01-kingpc-disaster-detection.md

 ---
-title: "Efficient Privacy-Preserving Chatbot Learning through Prefix-Learning Based Federated Learning"
+title: "Disaster Detection Using Text Anomaly Detection in SNS"
 collection: publications
 category: conferences
-permalink: /publication/2023-12-15-cisc-federated-learning
+permalink: /publication/2022-06-01-kingpc-disaster-detection
-excerpt: 'A novel federated learning approach for privacy-preserving chatbot training using prefix-learning techniques to reduce communication costs while maintaining performance.'
+excerpt: 'A text anomaly detection approach for identifying disaster-related events from social media posts, enabling early warning and rapid response systems.'
-date: 2023-12-15
+date: 2022-06-01
-venue: 'Conference on Information Security and Cryptography-Winter (CISC-W 2023)'
+venue: 'Korea Next Generation Computing Conference (KINGPC)'
-citation: 'Kyungju Choi, Byounghan Lee, Kyung-Ah Sohn.
-(2023). &quot;Efficient Privacy-Preserving Chatbot Learning through Prefix-Learning Based Federated Learning.&quot; <i>Conference on Information Security and Cryptography-Winter (CISC-W 2023)</i>, Seoul, South Korea.'
+citation: 'Byounghan Lee, Kyung-Ah Sohn.
+(2022). &quot;Disaster Detection Using Text Anomaly Detection in SNS.&quot; <i>Korea Next Generation Computing Conference (KINGPC)</i>, South Korea.'
 ---

-This paper proposes an efficient privacy-preserving approach for chatbot training using prefix-learning based federated learning.
-Our method significantly reduces communication overhead while maintaining strong privacy guarantees and model performance.
+This paper presents a novel approach for disaster detection in social media using text anomaly detection techniques.
+Our method can identify disaster-related events from SNS posts in real-time, enabling early warning systems and rapid response coordination.

-The proposed framework combines the advantages of federated learning for privacy preservation with prefix-learning techniques for efficient parameter updates.
-By training only a small subset of parameters (prefixes) locally and aggregating them federally, we achieve significant reductions in communication costs while preserving the privacy of sensitive conversational data.
-Comprehensive evaluations demonstrate the effectiveness of our approach across multiple chatbot benchmarks.
+The proposed framework leverages text anomaly detection to identify unusual patterns in social media content that may indicate disaster events.
+By analyzing the linguistic and semantic features of social media posts, our system can detect emerging disasters and provide early warnings to emergency response teams.
+Experimental results demonstrate the effectiveness of our approach in identifying various types of disasters from social media streams.